tedneward/Azgaarnoth/Classes/Rogue/Soulknife.md

 ```
 def level3(npc):
     npc.defer(lambda npc: npc.traits.append(f"***Psionic Talent (Recharges on long rest).*** Your Psionic Talent die starts as a {'d6' if npc.levels('Rogue') < 5 else 'd8' if npc.levels('Rogue') < 11 else 'd10' if npc.levels('Rogue') < 17 else 'd12'}.
 If you roll the highest number on your Psionic Talent die, it decreases by one die size after the roll.
 Conversely, if you roll a 1 on your Psionic Talent die, it increases by one die size after the roll, up to its starting size.
 Whenever you finish a long rest, your Psionic Talent die resets to its starting size."))

+    npc.traits.append("***Psi-Bolstered Knack.*** When your non-psionic training fails you, you can tap into your psionic power to help: if you fail an ability check using a skill or tool with which you have proficiency, you can roll your Psionic Talent die and add the number rolled to the check, potentially turning failure into success.")
+    npc.traits.append("***Psychic Whispers.*** You can use your psychic abilities to establish telepathic communication between yourself and others--perfect for quiet infiltration.
+As an action, you give yourself and at least one other creature the ability to speak telepathically with each other.
+When you do so, roll your Psionic Talent die, and choose creatures you can see, up to a number of creatures equal to the number rolled.
+For 1 hour, the chosen creatures can speak telepathically with you, and you can speak telepathically with them.
+To send or receive a message (no action required), you and the other creature must be within 1 mile of each other.
+A creature can't use this telepathy if it can't speak any languages, and a creature can end the telepathic connection at any time (no action required).
+You and the creature don't need to speak a common language to understand each other.")
 ```

 ## Psychic Blades